nicofirst1/speaker-adaptation/Journal.md

 when i give the same inputs.
 Plus i set the seed to pic always the same images every 10 epochs, thus the periodicity.
 Very cool debugging round, but i havent still solved the problem.
 Should i start with making the sampling deterministic perhaps?

+# 15/05/2023
+I found a weird error.
+The nucleus sampling (or more generally the hypothesis generation) act differently when the batchsize changes...
+This code has more holes than a scolapasta.
+No wait, of course the batchsize has an effect, the whole backprop changes with different batchsizes...
+I'm an idiot.